(Shventenai, Schvenchionys, Shvencionys, Shvenchenis, Shventshenis)

 In "The Birthday Party," published in the January 2000 issue of Commentary, Avner Holtzman recounts the fate of some of the Jews from Svintsyan.
 The story he tells is an elegy for all who perished.

 "The Birthday Party"Despite cooperation with Nazi aims by some of the non-Jews living in the Svintsyan area during World War II, others tried to help Jews, risking their lives and those of their families to do so.
 Yad Vashem in Israel has recognized some of these brave people as Righteous Among the Nations:

-of Svintsyan (Type Swientziany into the Search window)
+about, and Photos of, Many Svintsyan Residents (Type Svencionys into the Search

 Svintsyan's Jewish Poet, Menke Katz